Most paint types expire after a while. But, does paint primer expire, and how long does it last?

-The microorganisms like Bacillus (a bacteria) inside the paint container eat and feed on the primer.
+The microorganisms inside the paint container eat and feed on the primer.
 After feeding on the primer, these bacteria release gasses that puff or inflate the container.

-The gasses being released by the paint-eating bacteria ruins the primer inside the container by contaminating the chemicals in the primer.
+The gasses released by the paint-eating bacteria ruin the primer inside the container by contaminating the chemicals in the primer.
 So a puffed paint primer container indicates that the primer has gone bad.

 Related Read: Will Primer Fix Peeling Paint?

 Primer has a thick flow.
 The thick flow allows the primer to cover more surfaces and imperfections.
 The thick nature of primer also helps to improve the adhesion between the primer and the paint.

 If the primer is thin, chances are that it has gone bad.
 You must mix (or shake) the primer to see if the primer gets a thick flow.
 If it doesn’t, then the primer has gone bad.

 3. Mold Inside The Container

 If mold or mildew appears in the primer, then the primer has gone bad.
 This happens when the container isn’t well covered or sealed.
 Moisture (water) and air will get into the primer container, and the mold will start to grow.

 If you notice mold or mildew inside the primer container, you can’t re-use the primer.